Born: March 01, 1983

 Just as she was about to graduate in 2012, Lupita auditioned for Steve McQueen's film, 12 Years a Slave.
 Although she was just one of 1,000 actresses auditioning for the role of Patsey, she was chosen and made her motion picture debut.
 The film, starring Chiwetel Ejiofor and Michael Fassbender, received critical acclaim and won a Golden Globe for Best Drama.
 Lupita herself received an Academy Award for her outstanding performance as well as a Screen Actors Guild award for Female Actor in a Supporting Role.

-In Lupita’s second major film Non-Stop, she played a supporting role alongside Liam Neeson and Julianne Moore.
-More recently, she starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).
+In Lupita’s second major film, Non-Stop (2014), she played a supporting role alongside Liam Neeson and Julianne Moore.
+She then starred in Star Wars: The Force Awakens (2015), provided the voice of Raksha in The Jungle Book (2016), and starred alongside David Oyelowo in the Disney biopic Queen of Katwe (2016).